Contrast Checker

 Best practices

-Limitations and notes
+Limitations

 Color contrast is important, but it is only one part of interface accessibility.
+Treat the result as a strong signal, not a final verdict, and always pair it with real pages, real devices, and a full accessibility review.

-- Passing WCAG contrast does not guarantee full accessibility.
-Semantic structure, keyboard access, focus visibility, error handling, and screen reader behavior still need review.
+- Passing WCAG contrast does not guarantee full accessibility; semantic structure, keyboard access, focus visibility, error handling, and screen reader behavior still need review

 - APCA and WCAG 2.x use different contrast models.
-This tool currently reports WCAG 2.x contrast ratios.
+This tool currently reports WCAG 2.x contrast ratios

 What problem does a color contrast checker solve?